rTiGd2/ParXive/CONTRIBUTING.md

 ## Licensing

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in ParX by you, as defined in the Apache-2.0 license, shall be dual licensed as **MIT OR Apache-2.0** without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in ParXive by you, as defined in the Apache-2.0 license, shall be dual licensed as **MIT OR Apache-2.0** without any additional terms or conditions.